 That is going to be across cut, over.
 That means that at some point in time, on-prem, you’re going to have to stop that traffic and say that “This is what is considered enough.
 I’m going to send this over to the cloud, and then I’m going to populate and start over with my new data set in the cloud and have it run that way.”

-By you using SoftNAS and the Lift & Shift capability of SoftNAS, what you could actually do is you could do a warm cut-over so data still running on your legacy storage servers being copied over to the SoftNAS device in the cloud.
+If you’re looking for one cut-over, that’s what you’re going and we’re not talking about Petabytes worth of data.
+The way that we explain to customers and give customers ways of actually using it would be Lift & Shift.
+By you using SoftNAS and the Lift & Shift data migration capability of SoftNAS, what you could actually do is you could do a warm cut-over so data still running on your legacy storage servers is being copied over to the SoftNAS device in the cloud.